-Pro Tip: Side matters!
-Did you know that the duller watermarked side of the foil is the side you want to touch the food?
+Pro Tip: Side matters! – nope that’s not a typo – Did you know that the duller watermarked side of the foil is the side you want to touch the food?
 That’s the side where the non-stick works and cheese peels easily off the foil.
 (Read, less cheese sticking to foil, more cheese in your mouth).

 Oh!
 And in case you really want to wow – these are perfect packets for the next party too!
 You can portion out the fries and throw them on the grill!

 And, once the sauce is made, there are no dishes to wash!
 This is a recipe I make over and over just because of how EASY it is!